-A provision is formed when it is probable that a liability can be reliably estimated by careful analysis (Note 17).
+A provision is formed when it is probable that a liability can be reliably estimated by careful analysis (Note 16).
 The required reservation may change in the future due to new events or new information.

-Matters that are either possible obligations or do not meet the recognition criteria for a provision are disclosed (Note 20(b) and (c)), unless the possibility of transferring economic benefits is remote.
+Matters that are either possible obligations or do not meet the recognition criteria for a provision are disclosed (Note 18) unless the possibility of transferring economic benefits is remote.